NigelEarle/AWS-CSA-Notes-2018/The-Well-Architected-Framework/README.md

 Before you begin to architect security practices across your environment, **basic data classification should be in place**.
 You should organize and classify your data in to segments such as publicly available, available to only members of your organization, available to only certain members of your organization, available only to the board etc.

 You should also implement a least privilege access system so that people are only able to access what they need.
-However most importantly, you should encrypt everthing where possible, whether it be at rest or in transit.
+However most importantly, you should encrypt everything where possible, whether it be at rest or in transit.

 **In AWS the following practices help to protect your data...**